risk-first/website/Software-Dependency-Risk.md

 In essence, this is [Conway's Law](https://en.wikipedia.org/wiki/Conways_law):

-> "organisations which design systems ... are constrained to produce designs which are copies of the communication structures of these organisations." — [M. Conway, _Conway's Law_](https://en.wikipedia.org/wiki/Conways_law) <!-- tweet-end -->
+> "organisations which design systems ... are constrained to produce designs which are copies of the communication structures of these organisations." — [Melvin Conway, _Conway's Law_](https://en.wikipedia.org/wiki/Conways_law) <!-- tweet-end -->

 ### 2. Software Libraries